-NOTE: Any applicant who plans to sit for the Kentucky bar must have passed the multistate bar exam on professional responsibility before sitting for the Kentucky bar.
-Information regarding the Kentucky Bar Examination may be obtained from the Kentucky Board of Bar Examiners, Suite X, 1510 Newtown Pike, Lexington, KY 40511; www.kyoba.org.
+NOTE: Any applicant who plans to sit for the Kentucky bar must have passed the multistate professional responsibility exam on professional responsibility before sitting for the Kentucky bar.
+Information regarding the Kentucky Bar Examination may be obtained from the Kentucky Board of Bar Examiners, Suite X, 1510 Newtown Pike, Lexington, KY 40511.
 See Supreme Court Rule 2.014 for further details.
 The Assistant Dean's Office can provide the addresses of bar examiners throughout the United States.

-Part D. Pace, Maximum Time Frame, and Good Standing Rules for Financial Aid
+Part O. Pace, Maximum Time Frame, and Good Standing Rules for Financial Aid